Feels Like That

 "Feels Like That" is a song recorded by Canadian country duo the Reklaws.
 The track was co-written by duo member Stuart Walker with Travis Wood, Donovan Woods, and the track's producer Todd Clark.
 The song was released on a seven-track EP of the same name, and became the third single off the Reklaws' debut album Freshman Year.

 Commercial performance

-"Feels Like That" was certified Gold by Music Canada on October 2, 2019, with over 40,000 sales.
+"Feels Like That" was certified Gold by Music Canada on October 2, 2019, with over 40,000 sales, later achieving Platinum status on July 19, 2023.
 It reached a peak of #1 on the Billboard Canada Country chart dated January 26, 2019, marking their first chart-topper.

 Music video

 The official music video for "Feels Like That" premiered on January 31, 2019 and was directed by Ben Knechtel.
 It was shot in Banff, Alberta and Malibu, California, entirely using an iPhone XS camera.